 Arrangements for the act of collective worship and religious education are made by the school in accordance with the requirements of the 1944 Education Act and the Education Reform Act, 1988.
 In this Voluntary Aided School, collective worship and religious education are in accordance with the Church of England faith.
 Parents may, if they wish, withdraw their children from the arrangements for worship and religious education.
 Such requests should be made to the Head Teacher in writing.
 The Suffolk Agreed Syllabus for Religious Education has been adopted by the Diocesan Education Committee.
 The Suffolk Agreed Syllabus requires that children will also study other faiths as part of the curriculum.
 A copy may be seen in school.

-Question: What are the 5 life and learning skills and how do these work in school?
+What are the 6 life and learning skills and how do these work in school?

-Answer: You may have heard the children talk about colouring in a piece of their jigsaw at home and wandered what that meant?
+You may have heard the children talk about colouring in a piece of their jigsaw at home and wandered what that meant?
 I thought it would be helpful to explain to parents and carers why this is.
-We use 5 key life and learning skills which are; perseverance, teamwork, creativity, aim high and independence.
+We use 6 key life and learning skills which are; Independence, Motivation, Perseverance, Aim High, Creativity, Teamwork.
 In weekly assemblies through stories and real life experiences we talk about these skills, how valuable these life skills are and how they will help them to succeed not just in school but in their adult life as well.
-We have overtime looked at a wide range of careers and every time the children felt they would need to use the 5 skills to help them to be successful.
+We have overtime looked at a wide range of careers and every time the children felt they would need to use the 6 skills to help them to be successful.
 There are of course other important skills which I am confident will develop alongside these core skills.

 Please can I encourage all parents and carerrs to support the school in helping your child(ren) make the best possible progress in maths.
 You can do this by supporting them with their maths homework, but you can also do this by building-in regular mathletics slots during the week.
 It does not have to be long, but by doing this you will be developing your child’s maths fluency which will mean their confidence and accuracy will improve in all of their maths work.
 Certificates are handed out in our celebration assembly every Friday for the children who have achieved either a bronze or silver award.